zee-ham-su/technical_assessment_django/README.md

 5. Open a pull request.

 # Versioning
 This project is versioned to ensure backward compatibility and easy maintenance.
-The current version is [version].
+The current version is [v1].

 ## License
 This project is licensed under the MIT License.